Developer-Gitonga/Instaclone/README.md

 Python
 Django
 Dependencies
-One will be directed to the homepage where they will view the images displayed on the page.
+One will be able to sign-in and log-in.
-One can click on the image and they will be redirected to a page which will display the image, the image title, the image description and the day posted.
+One can click on the image and they will be redirected to a page which will display the image and can post comment.
-One can search on a photo category that are shown in the search placeholder and will display all images related to searched category.
+One can search on a photo category that are shown in the search placeholder and will display all images related to searched profile.

-One can also search on photos based on locations like China, England, Japan, Kenya and USA Contact Information
+Contact Information
 You can reach me on my email [aizensalim52@gmail.com.com]